garylirocks/quickrefs/dns.markdown

 When you do some cutover operations (eg. point a domain name to a new IP), as a preparation, you'd better lower the TTL prior to the cutover, so that the change propagates faster when you do the cutover.

 - In Windows DNS Manager, to see the TTL of a record, you need to enable "View" -> "Advanced" first, then you can see TTL setting of each record in "Properties"

+## Email related records

+- **MX**: *mail exchange*, where to deliver email messages for a domain
+- **TXT**: *spf*, prevent someone from spoofing your domain to send spam
+- **CNAME**
+  - Autodiscover: for client-side Autodiscover, helping mail clients connect users to respective mailboxes
+  - DKIM: Helps stop attackers from sending emails that look like they come from your domain by encrypting a signature within every outbound message headers

+If you have the above settings for domain `example.com`, then you want to enable email on a sub-domain `sub.example.com`, you need to add these records for `sub.example.com` as well

 ## Misc